 Janez Kos and Tomaz Zwitter of the University of Ljubljana in Slovenia led the astronomy team that produced this paper.
 Wyse was the third author listed on the paper.

-RAVE is a multinational project with participation of scientists from Australia, Germany, France, the U.K., Italy, Canada, the Netherlands, Slovenia, and the U.S., coordinated by the Leibniz Institute for Astrophysics Potsdam in Germany.
+RAVE is a multinational project with the participation of scientists from Australia, Germany, France, the U.K., Italy, Canada, the Netherlands, Slovenia, and the U.S., coordinated by the Leibniz Institute for Astrophysics Potsdam in Germany.
 Funding of RAVE, which guarantees extensive data, telescope, and instrument access is provided by the participating institutions and the national research foundations.